Fixed Mindset vs Growth Mindset: Rewire Your Mindset Today!

 The first step to upgrading your mindset is to understand that mindsets are just underlying belief systems.

-The good news is that you can change your beliefs simply by changing the thoughts that you think on a regular basis.
+The good news is that you can change your beliefs simply by changing the thoughts that you think regularly.

 Here’s how it works: Every time you have a thought, it triggers a chemical reaction in your brain.
 These chemicals then tell your cells what to do.